ut-amrl/codebotler/README.md

     all the evaluation results in an output file named `starcoder_eval.jsonl`.
 It will also print out the pass@1 accuracy for the benchmark.

+    If you would rather not re-run inference, we have included saved output from every model in the `benchmark/evaluator` directory.
+    For example, you can run:

+    ```shell
+    python3 codebotler_benchmark.py --evaluate --generate-output benchmark/evaluator/starcoder_completions.jsonl --evaluate-output starcoder_eval.jsonl
+    ```

 Detailed instructions for running the benchmark are included in [benchmark/README.md](benchmark/README.md).